Treorchy Comprehensive School: Facilities

 The school contains a number of facilities, including I.T. suites spread across the school, sporting facilities, three canteens providing hot and cold foods, a swimming pool and drama and music suites.

+Prefects

+The school has a system of prefects based on the model of Uppingham School.
+Prefects wear a gown modeled on the Oxford "commoners' gown", accented with red piping on reaching the Sixth Form.
+Prefects are addressed by staff and students as "Polly"; those who are made prefects in the Sixth Form are known as "Senators".
+Until 1997 prefects were exclusively male.

 Courses

 Treorchy Comprehensive follows the basic English S.A.T. and GCSE Curriculum.
 It offers French and Spanish as modern foreign languages, and Welsh and English as compulsory subjects for all pre-A level students.

 Key Stage 3

 The average Key Stage 3 pupil studies a maximum of 16 subjects taken from the National Curriculum, including English, Maths, Sciences, a modern foreign language, humanities, compulsory physical education, compulsory religious education, and compulsory Welsh.
 According to the last Estyn report, in 2006, the school achieves Key Stage 3 results just above the national average.

 Courses

 At Key Stage 4, students are offered to choose their own courses, which will be cut to 10 different courses, spread across a fortnightly timetable.
 The subjects from Key Stage 3 are offered at GCSE, GNVQ and BTEC levels.
 Compulsory P.E. and compulsory R.E. become 'short course' options, while students are offered the chance to study them as a 'full course' equal to a full GCSE.
 New courses are also offered at this level including Health and Social Studies, Leisure and Tourism, Media and Film Studies and Business and Communications Studies.
 The school has achieved an A*-G pass rate of over 90% since 2005.